Everything you need to know about padel tennis

 free image

-Playing equipment in padel, as in tennis or squash, are balls and rackets.
-However, these are slightly different.
-Visually, the balls look like tennis balls.
-However, their internal pressure is somewhat lower in order to prevent the ball from bouncing too much.
-You can see the difference directly in the rackets: The padel racket is not strung with strings compared to a tennis or squash racket, but has a solid hitting surface.
-This has a core of slightly elastic foam-rubber mixture, which is covered with a plastic layer.
+You can see the difference directly in the rackets: in contrast to a tennis or squash racket, the padel racket is not strung with strings, but has a solid hitting surface.
+This has a core made of a slightly elastic foam-rubber mixture, which is covered with a layer of plastic.
 Its paddle-like appearance gives the sport its name.

 03